eevee/eev.ee/content/2016-01-31-i-made-pretzels.markdown

 > Change to medium speed and knead until the dough is smooth and pulls away from the side of the bowl, approximately 4 to 5 minutes.

 Ah, fuck.
 Guess I have to knead by hand as well.
-Jayson tells me manual kneading works as follows:
+Marl tells me manual kneading works as follows:

 1. Get a big lump of dough.
 2. Flatten it out.